marmelab/checkoid/Readme.md

 #### shape
-Take a spec object (an object with key / validator pair) and return a validator that apply each validator to the It also check that the passed value is an object
+Takes a spec object (an object with key / validator pair) and returns a validator that apply each validators to the corresponding object property.
+It also check that the passed value is an object

 ```js